The leading coefficient of the $L^2$-Alexander torsion: Introduction

 \section{Introduction}

 We start out with introducing the following convention: throughout the paper we assume that all manifolds are compact and oriented.
-Furthermore all 3-manifolds are understood to be irreducible.
 By a hyperbolic 3-manifold we always mean a 3-manifold with empty or toroidal boundary such that the interior admits a complete hyperbolic metric.